 In the eyes of a search engine the links pointing to your webpage work like the voting system.
-When you get a link to your page, it’s like someone is voting for your page and a popular page is listed higher in the search engine results pages (SERPs.)
+When you get a link to your page, it’s like someone is voting for the page.
+Popular pages are listed higher in the search engine results (SERPs.)

 This post focuses on resources to help you use Nofollow tags in your WordPress site.
 Have a look at the resources available so you can build a strategy for using the Nofollow tag.

 Disclaimer: The publisher and author are NOT liable for any damages or losses associated with the information contained on this website.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.